Modified Newtonian dynamics

 Modified Newtonian dynamics (MOND) is a theory that proposes a modification of Newton's laws to account for observed properties of galaxies.
 Modifying Newton's law of gravity results in modified gravity, while modifying Newton's second law results in modified inertia.
 The latter has received little attention compared to the modified gravity version.
 Its primary motivation is to explain galaxy rotation curves without invoking dark matter, and is one of the most well-known theories of this class.

+History

 MOND was developed in 1982 and presented in 1983 by Israeli physicist Mordehai Milgrom.
 Milgrom noted that galaxy rotation curve data, which seemed to show that galaxies contain more matter than is observed, could also be explained if the gravitational force experienced by a star in the outer regions of a galaxy decays more slowly than predicted by Newton's law of gravity.
-MOND modifies Newton's laws for extremely small accelerations which are common in galaxies and galaxy clusters.
+MOND modifies Newton's laws for extremely small accelerations, which are common in galaxies and galaxy clusters.
 This provides a good fit to galaxy rotation curve data while leaving the dynamics of the Solar System with its strong gravitational field intact.
 However, the theory predicts that the gravitational field of the galaxy could influence the orbits of Kuiper Belt objects through the external field effect, which is unique to MOND.